 - Transplant surgeons

 - Transplant coordinator, usually a registered nurse who specializes in the care of liver transplant patients.
-This person will be your primary contact with the transplant team.
+This person will be your main contact with the transplant team.

-- Psychiatrist to help you deal with issues, such as anxiety and depression, which may accompany the liver transplantation
+- Psychiatrist, to help you deal with issues, such as anxiety and depression, that may go along with the liver transplantation

-- Financial counselor to act as a liaison between a patient and his or her insurance companies
+- Financial counselor, to act as a liaison between you and your insurance companies

-You will need to bring all of your previous medical records, X-rays, liver biopsy slides, operative reports and a record of medications to your pre-evaluation.
-To complement and to update previous tests, some or all of the following diagnostic studies are generally performed during your evaluation.
-If specific problems are identified, additional tests may be ordered.
+You will need to bring all of your medical records, X-rays, liver biopsy slides, operative reports, and a list of medications to your pre-evaluation.
+To complement and update previous tests, some or all of the following studies are usually performed during your evaluation:

 - Doppler ultrasound to determine if the blood vessels to and from your liver are open